 According to Gartner, “one in every $6 spent by CMOs is invested in innovation, despite doubts in the skills and capabilities available to support these programs.”
-One of most important tasks for new product development is to select the right metrics.
+One of the most important tasks for new product development is to select the right metrics.

 Let’s explore the role metrics play in creating effective Product Development strategies and processes.
 New Product Development (NPD) performance is multifaceted.
 Companies measure NPD outcomes in many different ways, such as profitability, product quality, and research and development investment efficiency.
-In NPD and product development there are hundreds of measures in use, resulting in what could be called “measurement clutter.”
-As a result it may seem difficult to land on a just a few key metrics and performance indicators.
+In NPD and product development, there are hundreds of measures in use, resulting in what could be called “measurement clutter.”
+As a result, it may seem difficult to land on just a few key metrics and performance indicators.
 We recommend that you select no more than five measures for any given product development and management arena.

 Four key principles to help you select metrics for NPD or any other part of your Marketing function: